Skip to content

 GitLab also supports SSH signature verification:

-1. Export your public key with auths key export --alias main --passphrase '<your-passphrase>' --format pub.
+1. Export your public key with auths key export --key-alias main --passphrase '<your-passphrase>' --format pub.

 2. Add it under User Settings > SSH Keys, checking the Signing usage type.